nabaxo/janq/README.md

 ### Performance Optimizations

 - **Velocity-Style Animations**: Both platforms use "Velocity-Style" animations where duration scales based on travel distance, ensuring constant movement speed regardless of window position.
-- **Unified Async Architecture**: Migrated to a cross-platform Tokio-based async runtime.
-Replaced fragmented bridge threads with a single unified event loop for IPC, animations, and heartbeats.
+- **Unified Async Architecture**: Uses a cross-platform Tokio-based async runtime.
+Initial versions used to have fragmented bridge threads, but now uses a single unified event loop for IPC, animations, and heartbeats.
 - **Zero-IPC Liveness Checks**: On Linux, janq performs direct `/proc/{pid}` checks (<0.1ms) instead of querying KWin, ensuring instant response.
-- **Minimalist Engine**: No unnecessary dependencies including `clap`, `anyhow`, and `dirs` in favor of a minimal manual argument parser, custom error handling, and a native path resolution module, significantly reducing binary complexity and shaving ~0.15MB+ off the baseline RAM footprint.
+- **Minimalist Engine**: No unnecessary dependencies including `clap`, `anyhow`, and `dirs` in favor of a minimal manual argument parser, simple custom error handling, and a native path resolution module, significantly reducing binary complexity and optimized the baseline RAM footprint.
-- **Memory Footprint**: janq idles at <2.5MB RAM on Windows and ~3.2MB on Linux while managing animations at 144Hz+.
+- **Memory Footprint**: janq idles at ~2MB RAM on Windows and ~3.2MB on Linux while managing animations at 144Hz+.

 ### Physics & Logic